electronstudio/godot_platformer/docs/tutorial.md

 ## Parallax Scrolling Background

 1. Add `ParallaxBackground` node to main scene.
+Drag it so that it is the first child node in the scene.

 2. Add `ParallaxLayer` as child node of this.